 - Optional: Skip this step if using almond meal.
 Toast the sesame seeds or peanuts on a low flame until aromatic and make a fine powder.
-If you do not have sesame, replace with almonds or peanuts or fried gram.
+If you do not have sesame, replace with almonds or fried gram.
 Set this aside.

 How to make Tomato Curry

 - Add oil to a pan and heat it.
 Add cumin and mustard, when they begin to sizzle add curry leaves, green chili and hing.

 - Add the chopped tomatoes, turmeric.
 Fry for about 3 to 4 minutes.
 You can cook covered till the tomatoes turn soft and mushy.

 - Next add red chili powder, sesame seeds powder or fried gram powder.
 Mix and cook for one to two minutes until the curry turns thick.